verylemons/cse15l-lab-reports/Lab_Report_1.md

 ![Image](8.png)

 Using "ls" with a path to a file as an argument will print out the file name.
-You cannot use "ls" on files that are outside of the current directory.
+You cannot use "ls" on files that are outside of the current directory or else an error message will be displayed.

 ![Image](9.png)

 Using "cat" with a path to a file as an argument will print out the contents in the file.
-You cannot access files that are outside of the current directory.
+You cannot access files that are outside of the current directory or else an error message will be displayed.